A. [SMEs Definition & Modus Operandi]

 Hence, the very essence of this article is to instruct a high sense of basic accounting responsibilities to the SMEs who have a future desire to outsource external working capital for business growth and expansion.

-Emmanuel Tweneboah Senzu is a professor of Economics and Investment.
-The article is extracted from the field engagement and observational reports in his dealings with investment for SME firms in West Africa. † email@example.com
+Emmanuel Tweneboah Senzu, Ph.D. is a professor of Economics and Finance.
+The article was extracted from the field engagement and observational reports in the dealings with investment for SME firms in West Africa. † email@example.com